-How to Identify Potential Problems
+Identifying Potential Problems

-Even after parts are replaced, there is a real risk that the reliability and efficiency of the unit have been permanently compromised.
+Even after parts are replaced, there is a real risk that the reliability and efficiency of the unit has been permanently compromised.
 For this reason, most manufacturers and expert organizations such as the AHRI (Air Conditioning, Heating, and Refrigeration Institute) recommend complete replacement of water-damaged equipment.